jaiguptanick/jekyll-now/_posts/2020-3-12-ctflearnwriteups-cryptography.md

-_Thanks for your pacience,I hope you enjoyed reading.Happy Hacking... _
+<i>Thanks for your patience,I hope you enjoyed reading.
+Happy Hacking... </i>